10 strange and unusual things you might not know about the University of Toronto

 7. Numerous ghost stories persist on campus, including that of Diabolos and Reznikoff, who were masons at University College in the 1850s.
 They were in love with the same women and a confrontation resulted in Reznikoff's death.
 There's a door at the college that still bears an axe mark from the fight.

 8. Members of U of T's aerospace institute helped save Apollo 13.
-Researchers were given three hours to calculate the air pressure required for safe re-entry to Earth (this in the days before computers), and did so without knowing that they were the only scientists working on the problem.
+Researchers were given three hours to calculate the air pressure required for safe re-entry to Earth, and did so without knowing that they were the only scientists working on the problem.

 9. Back in the 1920s, Hart House banned jazz music from being played on its pianos.
 It was only lifted in 1957 when Peter Appleyard and Moe Koffman played on campus.